worksolutions/deployment-assistant/README.md

 >Work dir is not clean.
 Please commit changes

-The developer must commit the changes on the production server, push them to the remote repository and retry the deployment
+The developer must commit the changes on the production server then push them to the remote repository and retry the deployment

-#### Remote repository and production server have changes
+#### Remote repository and production server branches are both changed

 In this case, the developer will receive a deployment error message: